 Secondary fields allow PhD students to broaden their course of study and enhance the competitiveness and professional reach of their degree programs.
 Students engage in coursework and other activities defined by the program offering the secondary field and must meet all degree milestones and deadlines in their home PhD programs and at GSAS.

-Be sure to speak with your primary advisor before contacting the department to express interest in declaring a secondary field.
+Students should be sure to speak with your primary advisor before contacting the department to express interest in declaring a secondary field.

 - Graduate students may not complete a secondary field in their own department and may only declare one secondary field.